 Ethics & compliance

-You may proceed with remote/online research as long as you receive proper ethics approval for this type of work.
+While researchers are still strongly encouraged to proceed with remote/online research, with proper ethics approval for this type of work, Concordia has implemented a gradual resumption of in-person research involving human participants.
+The process is detailed here.
+An amendment to an existing protocol may be required.
 Please contact the Ethics Unit to determine the requirements for your specific situation.

 You are required to submit an amendment request to your existing protocol.
 Since you may wish to return to in-person data collection once the current suspension is lifted, please do not remove any methodologies already approved under the protocol; rather simply request the addition of remote/online recruitment and data collection.